jgveire/Vanguard.Framework/ReadMe.md

 ### User Interface Layer
 The framework for the user interface layer has not been identified yet because the Vanguard Framework is work in progress.
 As soon as the functionality for the other layers are finished we will decide on this.
 For now we are leaning towards AngularJS 4.0 but this is not set in stone.

+# Documentation
+Take a look at the [Wiki](https://github.com/jgveire/Vanguard.Framework/wiki) for more documentation.